lisett_icon.jpg

 What is REDD+?

+The study referred specifically to REDD+ credits, not all carbon credits.
 The acronym refers to “reducing emissions from deforestation and forest degradation”.
 The “+” just means a step up from original REDD credits - REDD+ has more focus on “the role of conservation sustainable management of forests and enhancement of forest carbon stocks in developing countries”.

 That’s a lot of words which may not mean much to you.
 To simplify, REDD+ credits are usually generated in the following way:

-• landowner who owns tropical forests that are not currently protected expresses a desire to earn carbon credits
+• Landowner who owns tropical forests that are not currently protected expresses a desire to earn carbon credits

-• they make a solemn promise to not cut their forest
+• They make a solemn promise to not cut their forest

-• profit
+• Profit

 I’m simplifying, of course - but not excessively.